Amadeus-/ISXAO/README.md

   * The compass heading the actor is facing.
 * `float HeadingTo`
   * The compass heading for the client character to face this actor.
+* `float HeadingTo[AsString]`
+  * The compass heading for the client character to face this dynel as an abbreviation.
+(N, NE, W, SW, etc.)
 * `float HeadingToLoc[x,z]`
   * The compass heading to a location specified by a two argument offset (x, z) from the actor's position. `HeadingToLoc[0,-1]` determines the heading to a location 1 unit south of the actor.
 * `float Radius`